 In order to submit hours and be paid, you must submit a Student Employment Form prior to the start of your research project.
 You must:

-- have a W-4 and Form I-9 on file with Human Resources (AQU 217).
-If you do not have these forms on file in connection with a prior employment position at the University of St. Thomas, then you must visit Human Resources at your earliest convenience and bring certain identification with you (see their website for more details);
+- Have a W-4 and Form I-9 on file with Human Resources (AQU 217).
+If you do not have these forms on file in connection with a prior employment position at the University of St. Thomas, then you must visit Human Resources at your earliest convenience and bring certain identification with you (see the Human Resources Site for more details);

-- submit your : this employment form is your employment contract and needs to be filled out as soon as it is available.
+- Submit your Student Employment Form (see "Submitting A Student Employment Form"): this employment form is your employment contract and needs to be filled out as soon as it is available.
 Once Laura Bru, Coordinator of Student Research Grants, approves your Student Employment Form, you will be set up with a timesheet on your first day of work.
 The student employment form you fill out must be set up with Laura Bru as your supervisor, NOT your faculty mentor.
 Use the following when filling out the form:

 - Term: [term for which your grant has been awarded]